 Another new trend in the stone world is “engineered stone" or "man made stone" In this process the manufacturer takes quartz crystals and bonds them together using resin.
 The main benefit we see from engineered stone vs natural stone is a more brilliant pattern or color.
 However, while this material is more stain resistant, the resin is also more susceptible to changes in temperature.
 Both engineered stone and natural stone cost roughly the same per square foot.
 An example of a man made stone is a Dekton countertop.
 The major benefit of Dekton countertops is the wide variety of amazing colors and patterns that they offer.
 These countertops can be quite expensive and require a special installation.

 Concrete: Another option is a formed concrete countertop.
-This option is extremely appealing because if has very similar properties to stone – it’s extremely strong and durable, handles heat and cold vey well, and requires little maintenance.
+This option is extremely appealing because it has very similar properties to stone – it’s extremely strong and durable, handles heat and cold vey well, and requires little maintenance.
 An advantage that concrete offers is that it can be stained, thereby creating almost any color imaginable.
 While the concrete is setting you can also add a pattern, round or texturize the edges, and fill the seams so it looks like one solid piece.
 Furthermore, concrete can be formed into any size or shape, which makes a custom countertop easier to install for a DIY outdoor kitchen.

 Tile: Historically one of the best countertop ideas for finishing a DIY outdoor kitchen countertop is tile.
 Tile is generally lighter and cheaper than stone and concrete, yet still has great properties like its tolerance for heat.
-However, as we eluded to earlier, tile doesn’t hold up well in areas with lots of snow and ice because the moisture will seep into the grout and then expand.
+However, as we alluded to earlier, tile doesn’t hold up well in areas with lots of snow and ice because the moisture will seep into the grout and then expand.

 Furthermore, overtime tile tends to lose some of its original “pop.”
 If you decide to install a tile countertop on your DIY outdoor kitchen, it’s usually a good idea to also get something to cover it with when not in use.